PNNL-CompBio/Snekmer/docs/source/getting_started/cli.rst

 where ``{mode}`` is one of ``easy-learn-apply``, ``learn``, ``apply``, ``cluster``, ``model``, or ``search``.

-``easy-learn-apply`` is the recommended entry point for new users — it runs the full Learn/Apply pipeline with a single command and no manual directory setup.
+``easy-learn-apply`` is the recommended entry point for new users.
+It runs the full Learn/Apply pipeline with a single command and no manual directory setup.
 See the :doc:`Quick Start <quickstart>` to get started immediately.